NorskHelsenett/DevBlog/BlogPosts/LocalKeycloakAndBlazorServer/LocalKeycloakAndBlazor.md

 Now that your realm is set up, it's time to create a client/an application in Keycloak.
 This is so that you in production can set up the security properly and only allow clients you trust to send users to the Keycloak instance for authentication.
 However, in this introductory local setup, we'll eschew the fine details and just take the shortest path to an instance throwing tokens at your browser that you can give to your app running locally.

-To begin, go th the "Clients" Page in the left hand menu, and click the "Create client" button.
+To begin, go to the "Clients" Page in the left hand menu, and click the "Create client" button.

 <figure>
   <img src="./images/Keycloak Setup - 06 - Create client step 1.png" alt="Realm clients overview page"/>